HumberCampusNavigator/HumberCampusNavigation/index.md

+# Week-8 - Oct-23
+ This week I finished the breadboarding of the sensor, wiring it to the Raspberry pi and connecting the raspberry pi to a screen using HDMI/VGA cables & also through VCN.
+After connecting the sensor with the raspberry pi, I was successfull in getting the readings from the sensor.
+But the reading that was supposed to be at the location 6A was coming at 6B.
+This error was rectified by making the SDOG on the sensor low, ie, by connecting SDOG to Ground.

 # Week-7 - Oct-16

-I recieved all the hardwares ordered during the Week-5 and started the assembly of the breadboard.
+I setup the raspberry pi with the Raspbian Operating System installed on a 16 GB memory card which is  inserted into the memory card slot of the raspberry pi.
+Further, I recieved all other hardwares ordered during the Week-5 and started to research on the assembly of the breadboard.

 # Week-6 - Oct-9